eeberhard/aica-api/docs/docs/getting-started/02-licensing.md

 # Licensing

-A valid license is required to use AICA software.
+A valid license is required to use AICA System.
 A license regulates both the access rights to download AICA software packages and the usage rights to run AICA applications.

-To request a license, contact the AICA sales team at contact@aica.tech.
-A user-specific license key will be generated and sent by email.
+To request an AICA System License, contact the AICA sales team at contact@aica.tech.
+A user-specific license key will be generated and access instructions will be sent by email.
 For the rest of this guide, it will be assumed that a valid license has been saved to a file called `aica-license.toml` on the host machine.

 :::caution